 Bespectacled beauty and Cool Teacher Alice asks her student Bob to read what she has written on the board.
 However, something seems wrong.
 Bob is squinting more than usual.
 In response, Alice knowingly takes off her own glasses and puts them on Bob's face.
 He is able to read the board perfectly.

 Does it matter that Alice is much older than Bob?
 That they might have differing facial structures?
 That their vision may be impaired to differing degrees?
+Or even in radically different ways?
 Not at all.
 If this trope is in play, the eyeglasses will always work.

 Though often executed via a character giving their own glasses to another, this trope also applies to the more extreme instances in which glasses are taken from a toy or something similar.
 This is especially notable since glasses worn by playthings aren't prescription made at all and therefore shouldn't be able to function as if they are.